 Tips for Creating a Great Assistant Project Manager CV

-Once you’ve created the first draft of your CV, use these tips to take your writing to the next level.
+Once you’ve created the first draft, use these tips and our CV maker to take your C to the next level.

 - Start each bullet in work history with a descriptive verb, using present tense for your current job and past tense for all previous positions.
 Good action words for assistant project managers include oversaw, managed, organized, monitored, and developed.

 - Use your Professional Summary to highlight the career accomplishments most relevant to the job description.
 Include metrics and choose terms such as expert to present yourself in the best light.